Yash-Desh/CS537/p4/README.md

 - ["Stride Scheduling: Deterministic Proportional-Share Resource Management" by Carl A. Waldspurger and William E. Weihl.
 Technical Memo MIT/LCS/TM-528, MIT Laboratory for Computer Science, June 1995.](https://dl.acm.org/action/downloadSupplement?doi=10.5555%2F889650&file=mit___artificial_intelligence_laboratory_tm-528.ps)
 - [OSTEP Chapter 9: Scheduling: Proportional Share.](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-lottery.pdf)
 Discusses concepts related to proportional-share scheduling algorithms.

+### Task-6 Answer

+1. Round Robin Scheduler gives all the processes that enter at the same time equal opportunity to run Hence we see that irrespective of the number of tickets each process is assigned, they all have the same runtime.

+2. On the otherhand, stride scheduler prioritizes fairness measured in terms of number of tickets assigned to the process.

+It prioritizes processes with more tickets, leading to a fairer distribution and predictable runtimes.

+3. Advantage of stride scheduling is deterministic runtimes prioritizing fairness in terms of assigned tickets

+Considering the last entry in `stride_process_stats.csv`
+1. ignoring the 1st 5 processes
+2. processes with tickets=32 that entered at the beginning have a runtime of 816
+3. process with tickets=16 that entered at the beginning has a runtime of 409 which is roughly half
+4. process with tickets=8 that entered at the beginning has a runtime of 205 which is roughly half
+5. process with tickets=4 that entered at the beginning has a runtime of 103 which is roughly half
+6. process with tickets=2 that entered at the beginning has a runtime of 52 which is roughly half

+while the same entries in `rr__process_stats.csv` have a runtime of 4122 which is the same for all processes